beet-software/dorm/docs/docs/03-understand/04-query-and-relation-details.md

 The framework provides filters for empty results, exact values, text prefixes, date units, and text/numeric/date ranges.
 Modifier filters add `limit` and `sort` by applying those operations to the query created by the wrapped filter.

 An engine's `Query` implements the same methods for its storage technology.
 MySQL creates SQL text and parameter maps.
+PostgreSQL creates SQL text and named parameters.
 Firebase calls Realtime Database query methods.
 BLoC evaluates its query representation against serialized in-memory values.
+MongoDB creates selector maps, sort values, and limits.

 ## Use generated derived fields